Over the past year, mortgage rates have been relatively steady near their all-time lows.

 It could pay to get a few quotes just to see what’s out there.

-Just Wait It Out
+Just Wait It Out for Better

-And uncertain times usually call for volatility, which is often accompanied by lower interest rates.
+There’s still plenty of uncertainty out there, and uncertain times usually call for volatility, which is often accompanied by lower interest rates.

 This isn’t a sure thing, but it’s also not a sure thing that mortgage rates will continue to stay put at their low, low levels.